Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: STARLINK AIDED EARTH OBSERVATION DATA TRANSFER

 For the distance, we adopt the Free-Space Path Loss model:

 where \( d \) is the distance between the transmitter and receiver, \( f \) is the carrier frequency, and \( c \) is the speed of light in vacuum.
-To account for the degradation in signal quality due to frequency shift, we analyze the SNR loss within the OFDM framework.
-Specifically, we refer to the model proposed in \cite{moose1994technique}, which characterizes the impact of Carrier Frequency Offset (CFO) on OFDM systems.
+To address signal degradation from frequency shifts, we analyze SNR loss within the OFDM framework using the model in \cite{moose1994technique}, which characterizes the impact of Carrier Frequency Offset (CFO) on OFDM systems.
 The SNR degradation caused by CFO is given by:

 where \( \frac{E_c}{N_0} \) denotes the ideal energy-to-noise ratio that a subcarrier can achieve in the absence of frequency offset, and \( \varepsilon \) is the normalized CFO, defined as the frequency shift divided by the subcarrier symbol rate.
 When \( |\varepsilon| > 0.5 \), the subcarrier shifts into adjacent channels, resulting in severe inter-carrier interference, rendering traditional approximations ineffective and potentially making the link unusable.